Australian-Imaging-Service/charts/docs/Charts/Development/macos-multipass-k8s.md

 ---

 ## Requirements
-* An enabled hypervisor, either HyperKit or Virtualbox.
+* An enabled hypervisor, either HyperKit or VirtualBox.
 HyperKit is the default hypervisor backend on MacOS Yosemite or later installed on a 2010 or newer Mac.
 * Administrative access on Mac.

 ## Download, install and setup Multipass